- Course info

 Who Should Take MySQL Training?

-This MySQL training is considered foundational-level Cisco training, which means it was designed for developers with 1 to 3 years of experience — or no experience at all.
+This MySQL training is considered foundational-level MySQL training, which means it was designed for developers with 1 to 3 years of experience — or no experience at all.
 This MySQL course is valuable for new or aspiring IT professionals, experienced developers looking to validate foundational skills, and non-technical professionals.

 MySQL user training.
 For anyone learning MySQL, you’ll become acquainted not only with one of the most popular web technologies, but also one of the most popular languages — SQL.
 Though SQL may be in the name, MySQL and SQL are different.
 One is the database and the other is the query language.
 In this MySQL training, you’ll learn both.